Proton Structure from a Soft-Wall Holographic QCD Model: Mass Spectrum, Form Factors, and Mechanical Properties: Abstract

 \section{Abstract}

 Understanding the internal structure of the proton—including its mass spectrum, electromagnetic and gravitational form factors, and mechanical properties—remains a central challenge in hadronic physics.
-While lattice QCD and experimental measurements provide valuable insights, a unified holographic framework capable of simultaneously describing these diverse observables and connecting them to measurable scattering processes is still lacking.
-Here, we employ the soft wall model, a holographic approach that incorporates gluon condensation and linear confinement, to systematically compute the proton mass spectrum, electromagnetic form factors (EMFFs), and gravitational form factors (GFFs).
+While lattice QCD and experimental measurements provide valuable insights, a holographic framework with a single parameter set capable of simultaneously describing these diverse observables is still lacking.
+Here, we employ the soft wall model, a phenomenological holographic approach that incorporates gluon condensation and linear confinement, to compute the proton mass spectrum, electromagnetic form factors (EMFFs), and gravitational form factors (GFFs).
 Our results show good agreement with recent experimental data and lattice QCD calculations.
-We further derive the corresponding proton radii and mechanical properties, such as pressure and shear force distributions.
-Finally, using the obtained GFFs as input, we calculate the cross-section for the photoproduction process $\gamma p\rightarrow J/\psi p$.
-Our calculations demonstrate that the soft wall model consistently reproduces key proton structure observables and predicts a scattering cross-section in agreement with experimental measurements.
+Despite its phenomenological nature, the model's ability to simultaneously describe multiple observables suggests that it effectively mimics some key QCD features.